fivetran-jasonchletsos/dbt-fivetran-sfdc-dataquality/README.md

 # dbt-fivetran-sfdc-dataquality

-A comprehensive dbt project for Salesforce data quality testing and transformation using Fivetran connectors.

-## Overview

-This project implements a multi-layered data quality framework for Salesforce data loaded via Fivetran.
-It includes:
+A dbt project for transforming and validating Salesforce data loaded via Fivetran.

-- Source validation tests for raw Salesforce tables
-- Staging models with comprehensive data quality tests
-- Intermediate models with relationship validation
-- Mart models with business rule validation
-- Custom data quality tests for specific business requirements

 ## Project Structure